Executive Coaching

 3. What does an executive coach do?

 An executive coach allows a person to work through their own challenges or areas of need, They offer clarity and perspective, guiding the individual to finding their path to success.
-Executive coaching typically involves a focused and planned relationship in which the coach guides a person to achieve greater self-awareness through reflection (e.g. evaluating actions, decisions and questioning mental models).
-It’s a coach’s job to ask questions that will challenge your thinking, stretch and push you when needed, and continue to hold the mirror up.
-They will encourage you and hold you accountable.
+An executive coaching program typically involves a focused and planned relationship in which the coach guides a person to achieve greater self-awareness through reflection (e.g. evaluating actions, decisions and questioning mental models).

 4. What are the key aspects of personal development?

-Our leadership coaching services encourage senior executives to look across all aspects of their personal and professional life, and focus on a few key areas that they want to improve.
 Using the Wisdom Wheel, individuals can ask themselves what they can focus in the areas of Emotional Intelligence (EQ), Spiritual Intelligence (SQ), Physical Intelligence (PQ) and Technical Intelligence (TQ).
 How healthy is the person’s relationship with themselves and others (EQ).
 Our wisdom wheel encourages you to look at all aspects so that you have a balanced perspective on growing your whole self.

 5. How do you establish personal development goals?